What is a Jumpdisk?

 The other part of the struggle was the fact that public domain distributions like the Fred Fish collection often delivered programs of at least the same quality as Jumpdisk.
 The nature of Fred Fish was that it was distributed to a much broader audience than Jumpdisk did, and offered programmers complete control over their offerings.
 A talented programmer could release their program to the Fred Fish distribution as shareware, set their own price for the full version, and stand to make much more money than what they could earn selling their program to Jumpdisk.
 In the end, it made more sense to buy a pulp-based magazine and get the monthly copy of Fred Fish from a BBS or user group meeting for all but the most dedicated Jumpdisk fan.

-In its effort to compete, Jumpdisk started using on-the-fly compression known as PowerPacker.
+In an effort to deliver greater value, Jumpdisk started using on-the-fly compression known as PowerPacker.
 This allowed Jumpdisk to hold up to twice the content as compared to an uncompressed disk.
-While this increased the value, Jumpdisk continued to struggle for relevance in the Amiga community, and so released their own Public Domain distribution known as PDQ.
+While this did increase the value, Jumpdisk continued to struggle for relevance in the Amiga community, and so released their own Public Domain distribution known as PDQ.
 In response, some magazines were offering full versions of programs and exceptional commercial-grade demos with their magazine for a lower price price than JumpDisk, often in substantial excess in quality to what Jumpdisk could offer.
 Many of these magazines were imported to North America from the UK.
 A very thick and juicy Amiga Format was one of the more popular offerings, and at $9.75 Cdn. represented exceptional value, comparatively speaking.

 Towards the end of 1992, it became clear that Jumpdisk, based on a business model that could not keep up with the times, was not a competitive product against free public domain and ad-subsidized publications, but believing instead that piracy was the cause of the commercial failure of Jumpdisk, Richard Ramella moved the Jumpdisk publication into further obscurity by making it available by subscription only.
 It is Richard’s assertion that thousands of copies of the disks were made every month, though he doesn’t state how he arrived at this questionable figure given the obscurity of the publication in the community; and so after topping out with a paid subscription of no greater than 1,600, Jumpdisk faded into obscurity without so much as a web site to remember it by.